zcash/lightwalletd/docs/darksidewalletd.md

 testing, and therefore is hard-coded to shut down after 30 minutes of operation to prevent accidental deployment as a server.

+## Security warning

+Leaving darksidewalletd running puts your machine at greater risk because (a) it may be possible to use file: paths with `DarksideSetBlocksURL` to read arbitrary files on your system, and (b) also using `DarksideSetBlocksURL`, someone can force your system to make a web request to an arbitrary URL (which could have your system download questionable material, perform attacks on other systems, etc.).
+The maximum 30-minute run time limit built into darksidewalletd mitigates these risks, but users should still be cautious.

 ## Dependencies

 Lightwalletd and most dependencies of lightwalletd, including Go version 1.11 or